elephantscale/es-training-new/digital-transformation/06-Blockchain.md

 * The Internet first wave connected people and their applications

-* The IoT is the second wave: IoT connects "things" over the Internet
+* The IoT is the Internet second wave: connecting "things"

 Notes: